What is Chest Compression Fraction (CCF) and Why It’s Vital for Effective CPR

 What are the potential health risks, both immediate and long-term, associated with a low chest compression fraction during CPR?

-Inadequate CCF, which refers to the proportion of time during CPR that chest compressions are being performed, have significant consequences on the outcome of the patient in cardiac arrest.
+Inadequate CCF, which refers to the proportion of time during CPR that chest compressions are being performed, have consequences on the outcome of the patient in cardiac arrest.
 Here are the potential consequences of inadequate CCF during CPR:

 1. Reduced Blood Flow: Inadequate CCF leads to interruptions in chest compressions, reducing the overall blood flow to vital organs, including the brain and heart.
 Insufficient blood flow hampers the delivery of oxygen and nutrients to these organs, which result in further damage.